feathersui/feathersui-website/website/docs/haxe-openfl/grid-view.md

 ## Cell renderers

-A _cell renderer_ is a Feathers UI component that displays one of the fields from a single row displayed in a [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) component.
+A _cell renderer_ is a Feathers UI component that displays one of the fields from a single row displayed in a [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) or [`TreeGridView`](https://api.feathersui.com/current/feathers/controls/TreeGridView.html) component.
 In other words, a [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) typically contains many cell renderers in a two-dimensional grid — with each one rendering a different field from each row in the collection.

 Feathers UI provides a default [`ItemRenderer`](./item-renderer.md) class, which can display data in many different ways that cover a variety of common use-cases.
 However, components like [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) also support [custom cell renderers](./custom-item-renderers.md), which allow developers to render the grid view's data in infinite unique ways.